 Short-term Care: Facilitates Functional Improvement

-This tells you the percent of short-term patients who saw functional improvements, such as with activities of daily living.
+This indicates the percent of short-term stay patients that saw functional improvements, such as with activities of daily living.
 Higher levels of autonomy with activities of daily living generally correlates with successful rehabilitation.

 Scores for Torrance, CA